Peanut-Butter-OSS/PDF-Marking-Tool/docs/Backlog.md

 ### IMP-19 - Rename installation folder from UNISA to PDF_Marking_Tool
 The existing installation folder is confusing for UNISA users and users at other universities.
 By renaming it, it'll make it simpler for users to know where to search for asset files (and the uninstaller)

+Selected for release 2.0

 ### IMP-20 - Rename config.js to marking-tool-config.js
 The config JS file has a very generic name which could cause confusion.
 A simple solution is to simply rename it to "marking-tool-config"

+Selected for release 2.0

 ### IMP-21 - Rename unisa_func.js to marking-tool-func.js
 The unisa_func JS file has a very generic name which could cause confusion.
 A simple solution is to simply rename it to "marking-tool-func"

+Selected for release 2.0

 ### IMP-22 - Pre-generate Results page based on Rubric data
 (This option is only available if Rubric information can be embedded as XMP metadata)